-And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other." -Matthew 24:29-31
+And he shall send his angels with a great sound of a trumpet, and they shall gather together his elect from the four winds, from one end of heaven to the other.

+-Matthew 24:29-31

-So, we clearly see the same language that was used in the last several Old Testament passages that also describe this final regathering of Israel - a great trumpet blast, and a worldwide regathering of the elect (or Israel) from the four cardinal directions.
+We can see here the same language that was used in the last several Old Testament passages we've examined that also describe this final regathering of Israel: a great trumpet blast and a worldwide regathering of the elect (Israel) from the four cardinal directions under heaven.
 And when will this final regathering occur?
-"Immediately after the Tribulation... and then shall appear the sign of the Son of man in heaven..."
-The Son of man (or Christ) returns, and then the regathering occurs.
+It occurs "immediately after the Tribulation."
+After the Tribulation, Christ returns, and then the regathering occurs.

-Many people often mistake this statement of Jesus in Matthew 24 as referring to the rapture of the church.
-But if you know your Old Testament and understand the concept of the two regatherings of Israel, it should be easy to recognize that this passage in Matthew 24 is speaking of Israel's 2nd and Final Regathering in faith after being brought to repentance through the divine discipline of the Tribulation.
-They at this time will be led into the Millennial Kingdom promised to Israel throughout the Old Testament.

-Another passage - Ezekiel 20:33-38, describes a future judgment of national Israel (during the Tribulation) that will lead a remnant of Israel to national repentance and restoration - in connection with a regathering.
+Many people misunderstand this statement of Jesus in Matthew 24 to refer to the Rapture of the Church.
+But if you know your Old Testament, and understand the concept of the two worldwide regatherings of Israel, it should be easy to recognize that this statement in Matthew 24 speaks of Israel's second and final regathering in faith after being brought to repentance through the divine discipline of the Tribulation.
+At this time they will be led into the Millennial Kingdom that has been promised to Israel throughout the Old Testament.
+Another passage, Ezekiel 20:33-38, describes a future judgment of national Israel (during the Tribulation) that will lead a remnant of Israel to national repentance and restoration - in connection with a regathering.

-"As I live, saith the Lord God, surely with a mighty hand, and with a stretched out arm, and with fury poured out, will I rule over you:
+As I live, saith the Lord God, surely with a mighty hand, and with a stretched out arm, and with fury poured out, will I rule over you: